Pence Says Turkey Has Agreed To Suspend Its Incursion Into Syria

 Earlier this week, Trump decried Turkey's "dangerous and destructive path," even threatening that he is "fully prepared to swiftly destroy Turkey's economy."
 Yesterday, he appeared to dismiss the importance of the deepening crisis: "They have a problem at the border, it's not our border."

-The U.S. has imposed some limited sanctions on Turkish officials.
-Meanwhile, the humanitarian toll is mounting.
+The humanitarian toll is mounting.
 The U.N. says more than 160,000 civilians have been displaced in the fighting.

+The U.S. had imposed some limited sanctions on Turkish officials.
+Pence stated that with the implementation of the ceasefire, the U.S. would not impose any further sanctions on Turkey.
+And he added that "once a permanent ceasefire is in effect, the president has agreed to withdraw the economic sanctions that were imposed this last Monday."

 Aybet told NPR that the Turkish objectives in northern Syria are clear: "Until the area is cleared from terrorists, our objective will not be fulfilled.
 When that objective is fulfilled, the operation is over."